-DCA Plus Fixed Option - If you allocate all or part of your Purchase Payments to the DCA Plus Fixed Option, such amounts are held in our General Account and receive interest at rates declared periodically (the "Guaranteed Interest Rate"), but not less than the minimum guaranteed interest rate specified in your Contract.
-Currently, this fixed option may be used for dollar cost averaging of 6 or 12 months.
+DCA Plus Fixed Option - If you allocate all or part of your Net Purchase Payments to the DCA Plus Fixed Option, such amounts are held in our General Account and receive interest at rates declared periodically (the "Guaranteed Interest Rate"), but not less than the minimum guaranteed interest rate specified in your Contract.
+Currently, this fixed option may be used for dollar cost averaging of up to 24 months, depending on what Guarantee Terms we offer.
+Please contact us for the Guarantee Terms currently available.